 The most popular cosmetic surgery procedure in the U.S. today, liposuction sculpts the body by removing undesirable fat from areas of the body that have not responded to diet and exercise.
-Local anesthesia or general anesthesia may be used and can last anywhere from one to five hours depending on the amount of fat being removed.
-While men have specific areas that are usually treated; belly, flanks and chest, other areas can be helped: chin, neck, lower back and waist and sometimes arms and legs.
-The best results from liposuction of any type come from areas where the skin has the ability to “bounce-back” (elasticity) after the deeper layers of fat are removed.
+The best results from liposuction come from areas where the skin has the ability to “bounce-back” (elasticity) after the deeper layers of fat are removed.
 Discussing the amount of “outside” fat (layers of fat just beneath the skin) versus “inside” fat (fat that is deep inside beneath the muscles and surrounding the abdominal organs) is critical to achieving realistic expectations on the abdomen after liposuction.

-During your private, detailed consultation, Dr. Birchenough will examine your areas of concern and help you decide if liposuction is right for you, or if the skin needs to be addressed separately with a different type of procedure.
+During your consultation, Dr. Shawn will examine your areas of concern and help you decide if liposuction is right for you, or if the skin needs to be addressed separately with a different type of procedure.

 What Can I Expect During a Liposuction Procedure?